w3c/wcag3/guidelines/groups/help-and-feedback/help-available/consistent-help.md

 ---
-needsAdditionalResearch: true
-status: exploratory
+status: developing
 ---

-Help is labeled consistently and available in a consistent visual and programmatic location.
+Help is labeled consistently and is available in a consistent  location relative to other content.